xulingyu19970311/Projects-Bigdata/README.md

 # Projects-Bigdata
-These are the projects about Big data
+These are the projects about Big data (spark, Pig, scala)